kevinvietvu/ParkHere/README.md

 -Run app on either an emulator or android device

 install apk:
--download the .apk file onto an emulator or android device -navigate to the .apk file and install the app
+download the .apk file onto an emulator or android device navigate to the .apk file and install the app

 or

--sideload apk through adb
+sideload apk through adb
-- adb install <path_to_apk>
+adb install <path_to_apk>